imnuvi/CheatBook/elixir/3_Lists_And_Recursion/Lists_and_recursion.md

 note:
 Remember when debugging your code always inspect the list and convert it to a string for getting the actual list

+Now that we know about the head tail syntax, we can now construct a new list if we have a value and a list.

+Now lets write a function for finding the length of a list.
+Here we define a function which matches head | tail, and it does a recursive call to itself with its tail. or it matches an empty list where length is 0.